Lylio/chatty/README.md

 ## Built with Spring Boot

 ### Description
-A Spring Boot chat application. www.callicoder.com/spring-boot-websocket-chat-example
+A Spring Boot chat application.
+Demo can be found at https://chatty-happy.herokuapp.com/

 #### Docker Launch
 1. `docker build -t chatty .`